youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 * Delete the file zTYfgvad.vbs we saw above.
 * Delete the DSHCA scheduled task we saw above.
 * Delete itself.

+__On the 2021-01-07 at 04:21:13, the attacker successfully deleted all shadow copy and backups using the scheduled task name DSHCA__

 In the MFT, a lot of file are created/modified and have the same naming patern :